ThomasSel/bank-tech-test/README.md

 In order to get a formatted statement of an account, create a new instance of `AccountStatement` with your account instance as an argument.
-The `AccountStatement#get_statement` method will return a string with the formatted statement.
+The `AccountStatement#statement` method will return a string with the formatted statement.

 To save / load your account to a file on your system, create a new instance